base58btc/LARP/docs/02-genesis.md

   to validate blocks and to mine new ones.
 - *network cards*: These our are network cards, they let us send messages to other nodes on the network.
+- *compact block txid cards*: Used for sending info about blocks to our peers over the network.
+- *node scorecard*: For tallying node scores at the end.
+- *tx and block verification checklists*: Useful for verifying data we receive over the network.
 - *mempool + utxo baskets*: These are our baskets for transactions we get over the network.
 - *secret key card*: This is your node's secret key.